-Flask extensions must be licensed under a BSD, MIT or more liberal license in order to be listed in the Flask Extension Registry.
+Flask extensions must be licensed under a BSD, MIT or more liberal license to be able to be enlisted in the Flask Extension Registry.
 Keep in mind that the Flask Extension Registry is a moderated place and libraries will be reviewed upfront if they behave as required.